MindLyfe/MindLyfe-Platform/infrastructure/README.md

-# MindLyf Infrastructure
+# MindLyfe Infrastructure

-This directory contains the infrastructure-as-code for the MindLyf mental health platform.
+This directory contains the infrastructure-as-code for the MindLyfe mental health platform.

 ## Architecture Overview

-MindLyf uses a modern cloud-native architecture deployed on AWS with the following components:
+MindLyfe uses a modern cloud-native architecture deployed on AWS with the following components:

 - **AWS EKS**: Kubernetes cluster for container orchestration
 - **AWS RDS**: PostgreSQL database for persistent storage